 6- Eat like a Venetian

 Polenta and seafood dishes are traditional from Venetian as well as Bigoli, which are thick fresh noodles which you can eat with a variety of sauces.
 Some restaurants to try: La Zucca, Trattoria Antiche Carampane, Osteria alle Testiere, Osteria Enoteca Ai Artisti.
 If you really are a food lover, you can try this street food tour with a local guide.

 7- Cross the Bridge of Sighs

-This bridge takes that name because it is where convicts would get the “last view of Venice” before their imprisonment, or execution.
+This bridge takes its name because it is where convicts would get the “last view of Venice” before their imprisonment, or execution.
 There is a nicer legend around this bridge which says that if a couple kisses while drifting under the bridge at sunset, as the bells of St Mark’s Campanile ring out, it will enjoy eternal love and happiness.
 The bridge is beautiful, by the way.

 8- Take a day trip to another island

-Both Burano and Murano are islands you can travel to as a day trip by taking a vaporetto (public ferry).
+Both Burano and Murano are islands you can travel to as a day trip from Venice by taking a vaporetto (public ferry).
 Burano would be my first choice as it’s this cute little island with colorful houses which just makes postcard perfect photos.
 Some consider it a slice of paradise!
 Murano is a must go for glass lovers as there you can get all sorts of hand-blown glass ornaments and even watch a demonstration.
-If you are in Venice for a couple of days you can visit both either separately or take a tour that takes you to both in half day.
+If you are in Venice for a couple of days you can visit both either separately or why not take a tour that takes you to both in half day.

 9- Admire San Mark’s Basilica